MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/3/index.md

 - [ ] Contributions and withdrawals are tax-free.
 - [ ] Withdrawals are never taxed if used for education.

-> **Explanation:** RRSP contributions reduce your taxable income for the year of contribution, and all earnings are tax-deferred until withdrawal.
+> **Explanation:**( RRSP contributions reduce your taxable income for the year of contribution, and all earnings are tax-deferred until withdrawal.)

----

 ### What is a key feature of a Tax-Free Savings Account (TFSA)?